 -

-Use of catheters, tubes, orthotics/plaster of paris
+Use of catheters, tubes, orthotics/plaster of Paris

 WoundsAfrica`s simple pressure injury risk evaluation tool: